-- 1) Display Booth 4-H Endowment Grant - Display Booth May represent one of the following: Educational, Dairy Promotion, Food & Agriculture, Safety/Health, Project/ Activity, Military Appreciation - Please specify at time of entry. - 3) Learning Lane Display Booth (booth is not judged no premiums awarded) May represent one of the following species: Dairy, Beef, Cavy, Exotic-domestic, Goat, Horse, Poultry, Sheep, Rabbit or Swine.
+- 1) Display Booth 4-H Endowment Grant - 2) Display Booth May represent one of the following: Educational, Dairy Promotion, Food & Agriculture, Safety/Health, Project/ Activity, Military Appropriation, Places appoint at time of entry. - Military Appreciation Please specify at time of entry. - 3) Learning Lane Display Booth (booth is not judged no premiums awarded) May represent one of the following species: Dairy, Beef, Cavy, Exotic-domestic, Goat, Horse, Poultry, Sheep, Rabbit or Swine.
 Please specify on entry.
-To focus on one topic (ex: breeds, size, color, nutrition, general or unique facts, body parts, products produced by specie, etc.) Displays will be located near the specie housing location in Learning Lane (center aisle) in the Pavilions or within the Arena Building for swine.
-Past Vet-Sci displays may also be displayed. - 4) Any other booth not listed
+To focus on one topic (ex: breeds, size, color, nutrition, general or unique facts, body parts, products produced by specie, etc.) Displays will be located near the specie housing location in Learning Lane (center aisle) in the Pavilions or within the

+Arena Building for swine.
+Past Vet-Sci displays may also be displayed.

+4) Any other booth not listed